SS Hagerstown Victory: Construction and wartime operation

 Hagerstown Victory was laid down on 19 December 1944, as a U.S. Maritime Commission (MARCOM) Type C2 ship-based VC2-S-AP2 with hull No. 634.
 She was built by Bethlehem Shipbuilding Corporation of Baltimore, Maryland and was launched on 13 February 1945, for the War Shipping Administration.
 Later, she was converted into a dedicated troopship.
 She was operated by the civilian company, Calmar Steamship Company.
 She was armed with a 5-inch (127 mm) stern gun for use against submarines and surface ships, and a bow-mounted 3-inch (76 mm) gun and eight 20 mm cannons for use against aircraft.

-As a cargo ship, she delivered goods and war supplies to Gibraltar, Istanbul, Odessa in the Ukraine, Marseilles in France and Oran in Algeria.
+As a cargo ship, she delivered goods and war supplies to Gibraltar, Istanbul, Odesa in Ukraine, Marseille in France and Oran in Algeria.
 In October 1945, she was converted to a troopship allocated to the U.S. Army Transportation Corps (USAT).
 Hagerstown Victory was crewed by U.S. Merchant Marines, protected by a contingent of U.S. Navy Armed Guards, and had a complement of USAT (Water Division) aboard for troop administration.

 She was able to transport up to 1,500 troops to and from Europe.
 As part of Operation Magic Carpet, she took U.S. troops home from so-called Cigarette Camps.
 Her cargo holds were converted to bunk beds and hammocks stacked three high for hot bunking.
 The cargo holds had mess halls and exercise places added.
 After the war, in early 1946, she was used to take German and Italian POWs from the U.S. to Le Havre, France, and Antwerp, Belgium.

 Post-war use

-Later in 1946, Hagerstown Victory was laid up in the reserve fleet at the James River in Virginia, as part of the National Defense Reserve Fleet.
+On 15 June 1946, Hagerstown Victory was laid up in the reserve fleet at the James River in Virginia, as part of the National Defense Reserve Fleet.
 In early 1967, she was put back in service and operated by the Oceanic Ore Carriers of New York to supply troops for the Vietnam War.
 In late 1967, she was sold to Chatham Shipping Corporation of Wilmington, Delaware, and renamed SS Chatham.
 In 1969, she was sold to the Resolute Marine Associates Ltd. of Wilmington.
 She was seized by U.S. Marshals and sold on 23 May 1969, to Windjammer Shipping Inc. of Wilmington.
 She was then renamed Windjammer Janeen.

 In 1970, she was sold to Trans World Shipping Ltd. of Panama and renamed SS Julep.
 On 23 November 1970, she sank in Typhoon Patsy at 17°30′N 119°10′E, off the coast of Luzon, while steaming from Taiwan-Formosa to the Philippines.
 An SOS distress call brought three ships which were able to save 22 of the crew, but 9 crewmen were not found.